Skip to main content

 INFO

-OpenBullet 2 supports these proxies, but you need to tick these options when you create a job that uses this kind of proxies, so that the main IP of the service will never get banned, and more than one bot at a time is allowed to use it.
+OpenBullet 2 supports these proxies, but you need to tick these options when you create a job that uses this kind of proxy, so that the main IP of the service will never get banned and more than one bot at a time is allowed to use it.

 Options for rotating proxies